How To Find Sober Friends (When You Don’t Know Where To Start)

-A lot of people find their new friend group in recovery programs like AA, but what if you’re not into AA?
-What then?
+Many people find their new friend group in recovery programs like AA, but what if you’re not into AA?

 Join groups and activities that focus on health.

-Health-centered activities are more likely to include people who are either sober or don’t drink very much.
-Of course, there are always exceptions, but it’s a good place to start.
+Health-centered activities are more likely to include people who are either sober or don’t drink much.

 It’s not uncommon for people in early sobriety to channel their energy into a new fitness routine.
 Showing up consistently to a gym or fitness class is a great way to find new sober friends.